omnixtar/omnixtar.github.io/phoscript/index.md

 <img src="./s1.png" height="60">
 <img src="./s1.png">
 -->

+## Phoscript Metaprogramming

+As for factor (2) GUI, Phoscript metaprogramming shall play a crucial role, as it provides a simplified and unified script that is omnilingual, omnipotent and omni-environment, which overcomes significant drawbacks in recent GUI programming, namely frequent updates in programming languages and, too many variants and changes in Model-View-Controller related frameworks.

+Consequences of Phoscript metaprogramming …..
+Omni*App one super app, collective effort to improve front end and back end ….

+Phoscript metaprogramming not only simplifies and unifies commands across programming languages and operating system environments.
+Together with Omnihash and DJSON Decentralised JSON, they monetise and stratify (classify in layers) the data and scripts contributed by users and programmers as collective digital assets.

+In this way, users and programmers are motivated and incentivised by the values of the collective digital assets to collaborate, much like they would within a corporate environment, but with collective digital assets replacing company shares and cash payments.

 ### Omni*Web: A Truly Decentralised Web Ecosystem
 - ...
 Owned & Operated by Free Individual Users & Free Software Programmers